eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/development-view/skill.md

 #### FUNCTION ASSET RESOLUTION

 All funciton assets with the desired output type within the consumer's federated catalog are resolved.
-With the assets, the providing connectors are also resolved.
+With these assets, the providing connectors are also resolved.
 In addition, for these assets, the arguments and their load spectrum types are resolved.

 ```sparql
   # Determine the prognosis assets